Skip to content

 attributed_to SigmaRule, YaraRule IntrusionSet, Malware, ThreatActor Rule attributed to a group or actor

-superseded_by SigmaRule SigmaRule Rule superseded by another
+superseded_by SigmaRule SigmaRule Rule replaced by a newer version

 related_to SigmaRule SigmaRule Generic rule relationship